TAKER OF LIVES

 AUGMENTED: Life in the Smart Lane

-Now check this one out!
-I just bought it at Amazon.
-You should, too!
+Check this out!
+I just got mine from Amazon.
+You can, too!

 The Internet and smartphone are just the latest in a 250-year- long cycle of disruption that has continuously changed the way we live, the way we work and the way we interact.
 The coming Augmented Age, however, promises a level of disruption, behavioural shifts and changes that are unparalleled.
 While consumers today are camping outside of an Apple store waiting to be one of the first to score a new Apple Watch or iPhone, the next generation of wearables will be able to predict if we’re likely to have a heart attack and recommend a course of action.
 We watch news of Google’s self-driving cars, but don’t likely realise this means progressive cities will have to ban human drivers in the next decade because us humans are too risky.
 Following on from the Industrial or machine age, the space age and the digital age, the Augmented Age will be based on four key disruptive themes—Artificial Intelligence, Experience Design, Smart Infrastructure, and HealthTech.
 Historically the previous ‘ages’ bought significant disruption and changes, but on a net basis jobs were created, wealth was enhanced, and the health and security of society improved.
 What will the Augmented Age bring?
 Will robots take our jobs, and AI’s subsume us as inferior intelligences, or will this usher in a new age of abundance?